simply-nicky/cbc/README.md

 - utils - utility package:
     - utilfuncs.py - utility functions for convergent beam diffraction project

-Also there are couple of usage examples:
+Also there is a couple of usage examples:

 - diff-run.py - conducting diffraction simulation and saving results to HDF5 file
 - diff-slides.py - calculating and saving diffraction pattern series